 The Group will continue to increase awareness on sustainability and climate-related risks and opportunities across the Group's business and operations as well as portfolios.
 This will also take into account the changing regulatory landscape that is emerging with regards to sustainability and climate change.

-Please turn to page 11 for more on ESG Risk Management and page Please turn to page 11 for more on LSO Now Hardson 50 in RHB's Integrated Report 2020 - Risks & Opportunities section.
+Please turn to page 11 for more on ESG Risk Management and page 50 in RHB's Integrated Report 2020 - Risks & Opportunities section.